Saf3ty1nnumb3rs/TicketCheckoutViteReactMUI/README.md

 4. **Clone**: Now follow the cloning steps above to get this fork on your local machine.

 After this, you can make changes, push them back to your fork, and then make a pull request to the original repo if you'd like to contribute.

+PS: all of the socials in the footer are actually functional.
+Yay!
+Fun.